blnknlights/blnknlights.github.io/htb/machines/health/health.md

         snip
 ```

-So the actual encryption function is here:
+So the actual encoding function is here:
 ```go
 // use pbkdf2 encode password
 func EncodePassword(rawPwd string, salt string) string {